Cruises on the Seine » Blog » Pont Alexandre III Paris – 5 best things to do around!

 Pont Alexandre III is one of the iconic and recognizable bridges in Paris.
 Here is 5 best things to do around the bridge that every tourist has to experience!

-With its grand columns, sculpted nymphs, golden accents, and Art Nouveau lamps, the Pont Alexandre III is a jewel of Parisian architecture.
-A stroll across this bridge offers a breathtaking view and glimpse into Paris’s rich history.
+With its great columns, sculpted nymphs, gold accents, and Art Nouveau lamps, the Pont Alexandre III is a jewel of Parisian architecture.
+A walk across this bridge offers a great view and glance into Paris’s rich history.

 What can you see while crossing the Bridge?

-A stroll across the Pont Alexandre III is a must for visitors and locals alike.
-Standing on the pedestrian walkway, you can gaze down the Seine, seeing the Grand Palais and Eiffel Tower in the distance.
-Turn the other way to admire the golden dome of Les Invalides.
-Stop along the way to inspect the artistic details up close and snap photos of the sculptures.
+The walk across Pont Alexandre III is a must for tourists and locals alike.
+Standing on the pedestrian way, you are able to look down the Seine, seeing the Grand Palais and Eiffel Tower in the distance.
+Turn the other way and admire the gold dome of Les Invalides.
+Stop along the way to closely inspect the artistic details and take snapshots of the sculptures.

-On the south end, you’ll pass the Grand and Petit Palais before reaching the Champs-Élysées.
-Heading north leads you to the Hôtel des Invalides and its military museums.
-You can also embark on a Dinner cruise at the bridge’s nearby docks.
+To the south, the Grand and Petit Palais come next, then the Champs-Élysées.
+To the north, it’s the Hôtel des Invalides and its military museums.
+You can also take a Dinner cruise from the nearby docks of this bridge.

 1. Take a Seine River cruise